Roots, Resonance and African Heritage at Watershed

 For Lyra Festival’s closing event, join Ujima Radio for a dynamic evening showcase of established, emerging, national and local poets and spoken word artists of African Heritage.

-With headline performances from Theresa Lola (Ceremony for the Nameless) and Joladé Olusanya (Jabez Incarnate) whose latest books both explore culture, memory and history through a Nigerian-British lens.
+With performances from Theresa Lola (Ceremony for the Nameless) and Joladé Olusanya (Jabez Incarnate) whose latest books both explore culture, memory and history through a Nigerian-British lens.
 These striking and lyrical texts reflect on belonging, ancestry, and tradition across places and generations, asking how these shape names, expectations and diasporic experiences.

 Ujima Radio: